pro100bodia/NutritionTracker/README.md

 <b>Run instructions</b>

 Start your tomcat servlet container and type http://localhost:8080/nutrition_tracker/ in your browser`s adddress bar.
+MySql server should also run on your server.